IGNF/las-digital-models/README.md

   --cpu_limit CPU_LIMIT
                         Maximum number of cpus to use (Default: use cpu_count - 1)

+All IDW parameters are optional, but it is assumed the user will fine-tune them, hence the defaults are not listed.
 Output files will be written to the target folder, tagged with thename of the interpolation method that was used.
-The number of parallel processes can be limited using the CPU_COUNT environment variable

 ```